Coaching & Technical Assistance

 Mary Katherine Matalon

-PowerLabs supports staff and volunteer teams to make it more likely they get stronger over time, contribute to the growth and learning of team members and produce excellent work.
-Our team’s coaching support is based on decades of research on what makes teams successful.
-We will help you put the conditions in place that have been shown to predict up to 80% of a team’s success.
-Our coaches also help your team develop the skills and strategies they need to improve communication, collaboration, and problem-solving.
+PowerLabs supports staff and volunteer teams to make it more likely they get stronger over time, contribute to team members’ growth and learning, and produce excellent work.
+Our team coaching approach is grounded in decades of research on what makes teams successful.
+We will help you put in place the conditions that predict up to 80% of a team’s success.
+Our coaches also help your team develop the skills and processes to improve collaboration, problem-solving and innovation.

 Social Movement Technologies